WilhenAlbertoHM/Deep-Learning-Projects/README.md

 ## Projects
 * CNN X-Rays Lung Prediction: A deep learning model to predict lung conditions and abnormalities from chest X-ray images.
 * Forest Cover Type Classifier: A deep learning model classifier to predict the forest cover type based on cartographic variables.
-* Regression with Admissions Data: A deep learning regressor that predicts whether a student will be admitted to a graduate program based on percentage.
+* Regression with Graduate School Admissions Data: A deep learning regressor that predicts whether a student will be admitted to a graduate program based on percentage.
 * Patient Survival Predictor: A deep learning model to predict patient survival based on medical data (e.g., whether the patient has diabetes or anemia, he or she smokes, age, etc.)
 * Life Expectancy Predictor: A deep learning model to predict life expectancy based on various socio-economic factors.